Alma Mana'o: Early life and family

 Alma is the oldest of four children born to Larry and Siri Mana'o.
-Mana'o grew up in Woodinville, Washington, and played in Washington Youth Soccer Clubs including Eastside FC, where she serves as head coach.
+Mana'o grew up in Woodinville, Washington, and played at a variety of competitive Washington Youth Soccer Clubs, including Crossfire.
 She played varsity soccer at Inglemoor High School in Kenmore, Washington, for three years, serving as captain for two years, and received an All-State Honorable Mention.

 Alma was one of four Mana'o family members on the 2018 American Samoa squad, together with her sisters Ava and Severina Mana'o, as well as her cousin, Haleigh Mana'o.
 Her father, Larry Mana'o, coached the team.
 Out of 18 members of the American Samoa women's team, 10 were based in the United States, and only Alma and her sister Ava, also a midfielder, had represented American Samoa previously.
 The US-born players qualified for the American Samoa team through their parents or grandparents.
 Another US-based player to join the squad was Tasha Inong from California State Polytechnic University, Pomona.

 Prior to the tournament, 24-year-old Alma Mana'o told the Associated Press: "Football is in our blood.
 The whole family plays and that is how I got into football...We all stay in different parts of the world and today we are together because of football and I would say it is true that football brings everyone together."
 Another article published by the Oceania Football Confederation quoted Mana'o as saying that she regarded the whole team as "one big family", and that she and her sisters made an effort to treat each other, and their father, professionally on the pitch.